AbhijeetKr09/Nosu-hack-superflex/README.md

 ✅ **Direct Figma integration**—imported designs with ease.
 ✅ **Image-to-code support** for seamless development.
 ✅ **Minimal explanations needed**—AI-generated components fit perfectly!
+✅ **Best when you generate code component wise** - you can give it complete design at once but for better accuracy you can explain ai component by component
+✅ **best when used all three at once** - if you use image explaination as i gave with a little prompt for understanding image and design from the figma it better understand the requirements.

 Superflex AI eliminated the **usual coding struggles**, making front-end dev feel like magic! ✨